$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Preliminaries

 \subsection{Representations and states}

-Throughout the paper, $\cA$ will always denote a unital $C\sp{\ast}$-algebra.
-We review here some concepts and results on $C^*$-algebras and representation theory that will be needed in the paper.
-For general references, see for instance \cite{Dixmier, Kadison-Ring_book, Pedersen_book}.

-A \emph{representation} of $\cA$ on the Hilbert space $\cH_\pi$ is a non-degenerate $*$-homomorphism Non-degenerate in the unital case means that $\pi(1_\cA)=I$.
+By a \emph{representation} of a $C^*$-algebra $\cA$ on a Hilbert space $\cH_\pi$ we always mean a non-degenerate $*$-homomorphism with $B(H_\pi)$ the $C^*$-algebra of bounded linear operators on $H_\pi$.
+Non-degenerate in the unital case means that $\pi(1_\cA)=I$.
 We say that $\pi$ is \emph{irreducible} if its only invariant subspaces are trivial.
 An injective representation is called \emph{faithful}.

 A \emph{state} in $\cA$ is a positive linear functional $\mu$ on $\cA$ with $\|\mu\| =1$, or, equivalently, $\mu(1_\cA)=1$.
-The state space $\mathcal{S}_\cA\subset \cA^*$ is convex and compact in the weak-* topology, and as such, has extreme points that are called \emph{pure states}.
-We denote the pure state space of $\cA$ by $\cP_\cA$, and always endow $\mathcal{S}_\cA$ and $\cP_\cA$ with the weak-* topology, that is the topology of pointwise convergence.
+The state space $\mathcal{S}_\cA\subset \cA^*$ is convex and compact in the weak-$*$ topology, and as such, has extreme points that are called \emph{pure states}.
+We denote the pure state space of $\cA$ by $\cP_\cA$, and always endow $\mathcal{S}_\cA$ and $\cP_\cA$ with the weak-$*$ topology, that is the topology of pointwise convergence.

-States are related to representations in a fundamental way: if $\pi: \cA\to B(H)$ is an irreducible representation, and $x$ is a unit vector in $H$, then
+States are related to representations in a fundamental way: $\pi: \cA\to B(H)$ is an irreducible representation on a Hilbert space $H$, and $x$ is a unit vector in $H$, then

 is a pure state, and, by the GNS construction, any pure state defines a irreducible representation $\pi_\mu$ satisfying the above.

 By the Gelfand-Naimark theorem, for every $C^*$-algebra $\cA$ there exists a faithful representation $\pi: \cA\to B(H)$ given by the direct sum